developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/intents/cradle/index.md

 ## Overview

-EMDK for Android 7.4 (and later) contains interfaces for controlling the locking charger cradle for securing and dispensing Zebra EC30 ultra-compact mobile computing devices.
-Current interfaces provide programmatic access to the following main cradle functions:
+EMDK for Android 7.4 (and later) contains interfaces for controlling the Locking SmartCradle, which is used for charging and securing Zebra EC30 ultra-compact mobile computing devices.
+Current interfaces provide programmatic access to the following SmartCradle functions:

-* Lock and unlock all device bays
+* Lock and unlock a device from its charging bay
-* LED flash or solid illumination
+* Illuminate a bay's LED to shine solid or to "blink"
-* LED color
+* Set a bay's LED color to red, green or blue
-* Timeout
+* Set a Timeout (in sec.) for expiration of an Action
-*

-enabling and disabling the cradle

 Following design and implementation is an Intent based Cradle API is exposed to Zebra customers and application developers for them to program the applications to communicate with Zebra smart cradle.
 Applications are expected to create and pass the required data structures to the Intent interface.